Astrocytoma: Notable cases

-In March 1990, United States Republican Party political right wing strategist Lee Atwater was diagnosed with astrocytoma after a tumor was found in his right parietal lobe.
+In March 1990, United States Republican Party political strategist Lee Atwater was diagnosed with astrocytoma after a tumor was found in his right parietal lobe.
 After undergoing radiation therapy (including the then-new implant radiation treatment), Atwater died the following year at the age of 40.

-Long-time U.S. Senator Ted Kennedy (D-MA) died of malignant glioma.

 University of Texas sniper Charles Whitman, who killed multiple people during a mass murder event in 1966, was diagnosed with astrocytoma post-mortem.
-The Connally Commission investigating the shooting concluded the tumor "conceivably could have contributed to his inability to control his emotions and actions".
+The Connally Commission investigating the shooting disagreed, and identified it as a glioblastoma, and concluded the tumor "conceivably could have contributed to his inability to control his emotions and actions".

-Dan Quisenberry (Major League pitcher) was diagnosed with grade IV astrocytoma in January 1998.
-He died age 45 in 1998 in Leawood, Kansas.
+Major League pitcher Dan Quisenberry was diagnosed with grade IV astrocytoma in January 1998.
+He died at the age of 45 in 1998 in Leawood, Kansas.

 Richard Burns, winner of the 2001 World Rally Championship, was diagnosed with astrocytoma in 2003.
 Four years to the day after winning the World Rally Championship, on 25 November 2005, Burns died in Westminster, London, aged 34, after having been in a coma for some days as a result of his brain tumour.

 Professional wrestler Matt Cappotelli was diagnosed with a grade 2/3 astrocytoma in December 2005, scuttling plans to promote Cappottelli to the main WWE roster.
 Cappotelli, who won a contract with WWE through the third season of their reality program Tough Enough, was the Ohio Valley Wrestling Heavyweight Champion at the time of his diagnosis and vacated the title in February 2006 after confirming the tumor was cancerous.
 Cappotelli underwent successful surgery and chemotherapy, but was unable to return to active wrestling work.
 He did return to OVW as a trainer in 2013.
 He died on June 29, 2018.

-In March 2022, 26-year-old Mackenzie Rigg, a competitive athlete and former interuniversity soccer-team captain at the University of Victoria in Canada, died from Grade IV Astrocytoma.
+Kelley Mack was an American actress.
+She played Addy in season 9 of the series The Walking Dead (2018–2019).
+She also had roles in the films Profile (2018) and Broadcast Signal Intrusion (2021).
+In January 2025, Mack announced she had been diagnosed with astrocytoma.
+By April 2025, she had completed proton radiation treatment.
+Mack died in Cincinnati on August 2, 2025, at the age of 33.